Are you wondering how many days in Medellin are needed?

 Usually, a pair of good-quality shoes and a bag full of useful supplies are a necessity if you wish to make sure that you can go through 48 hours in Medellin without losing all of your stuff.

 This is a great place to visit, though, and is open from 9 AM-6 PM.

 The Plaza Minorista is one of the best places in the country to come if you are looking to do some fruit shopping.

 If you have no interest in tasting exotic fruits then you may be interested in doing a spot of people watching a see how the locals go about their day.

-Plaza Minorista has got shopping stalls and market stands, giving you the chance to buy anything from toiletries to accessories, clothing to food.
+Plaza Minorista has got shopping stalls and market stands, giving you the chance to buy anything from toiletries to clothing and food.

 You should come here and keep your wits about you, though.

-Like any other kind of marketplace of this type, the Plaza Minorista is loaded with people from all kinds of backgrounds and carrying all kinds of intentions.
+Like any other marketplace of this kind, the Plaza Minorista is loaded with people from all kinds of backgrounds with all kinds of intentions.

 You’ll be sure to hear some of the famous Paisa slang that Medellin is so renowned for.
 Keep all this in mind, and you should have no problem exploring here in total comfort.

 - Riohacha: La Guajira Travel Guide